kuzzleio/documentation-old/src/sdk-reference/memory-storage/geoadd.md

 ## Callback Response

-Returns an integer containing the number of points added to the key
+Returns an integer containing the number of points added to the key.